webship/vdo/README.md

 echo "*---------------------------------------------------------------------------------------*";
 ```

 Have your own YML files.
-Read them in bash files as arraies of variables.And use them in custom bash file in the way you like:
+Read them in bash files as arrays of variables.And use them in custom bash file in the way you like:
 ```
 eval $(parse_yaml ${path_to_the_yml_file}/name-of-file.yml);
 ```